 Glenn is a nationally recognized commercial litigator, focusing on complex business and corporate litigation, real estate and construction litigation, finance litigation and fiduciary (disputes involving trusts, estates, wills and probate) litigation.
 Glenn's forte is breaking down complex corporate and real estate disputes and working with clients to develop winning strategies.
 His approach is goal oriented - it's not about litigation for litigation's sake, it's about achieving a goal for the client.

-A senior shareholder with Shulman Rogers, Glenn serves on the Shulman Rogers Board of Directors and is also a member of the firm's Executive Committee.
+A senior shareholder with Shulman Rogers, Glenn is chair of the Commercial Litigation Department, serves on the Shulman Rogers Board of Directors and is a member of the firm's Executive Committee.

 His significant knowledge of real estate law earned Glenn an appointment by the governor of the State of Maryland to serve on a commission to rewrite the lease litigation law of the State of Maryland.
 Glenn was also appointed to an 8-year term by the governor of the State of Maryland to serve as a trustee of the Chesapeake Bay Trust, a multi-million dollar state-created trust dedicated to supplying grants for the rehabilitation of the Chesapeake Bay.